 Sensory integration therapy, conducted by occupational therapists, involves structured activities designed to improve sensory processing abilities and enhance adaptive responses to sensory stimuli.

-Sensory accommodations, such as weighted blankets, noise-canceling headphones, and fidget tools, provide individuals with sensory modulation strategies to regulate arousal levels and promote engagement in daily activities.
+Sensory accommodations, such as weighted blankets, noise-cancelling headphones, and fidget tools, provide individuals with sensory modulation strategies to regulate arousal levels and promote engagement in daily activities.

 Visual supports, such as visual schedules and social stories, help individuals anticipate and prepare for sensory-rich environments.
 Social narratives and role-playing activities facilitate social skills development and promote successful interactions in sensory-rich contexts.